Cancer Care

 “Whatever patients may have heard in the past, sedation methods are much better today, and the overall discomfort is minimal,” Dr. Thomas says.
 “The preparation for the test is probably the most uncomfortable part because you have to drink a lot of the prep fluid, which is essentially a laxative to clean out the gastrointestinal (GI) system.”

-Dealing with a bit of discomfort and having the tests done at the proper time have proven benefits.
-According to Harvard Medical School’s Harvard Health Publishing, recent studies reported that patients who had polyps removed during a colonoscopy were 40 percent less likely to develop cancer than those not screened.
+But the tests are recommended for a reason.
+According to Harvard Medical School’s Harvard Health Publishing, patients who had polyps removed during a colonoscopy were 40 percent less likely to develop cancer than those not screened.

 When to see your doctor

 Everyone has experienced GI distress, such as abdominal pain, cramping, and general discomfort.
-When persistent symptoms occur, you should see your doctor, particularly if blood is in the stool, inexplicable weight loss, or chronic abdominal pain.
+When those symptoms don’t go away, you should see your doctor.
+This is especially true if there is blood in your stool, you have inexplicable weight loss, or chronic abdominal pain.

 Sometimes these symptoms are associated with common GI problems.
 The goal, however, is to catch more serious issues before becoming symptomatic.